sebilm/ioBroker.nibeuplink/README.md

   - The old objects will be updated if they are found - so don't panic.
   - If you don't need the old objects, you can remove them.
 They will not be created again.
 * Devide by 10 added to external flow temperature
-* 10 missing parameters added for SMO 40
+* Hundreds of missing parameters were added
   - The old fallback objects are no longer supported and updated.
 So check your objects update time.
   - You can remove the old objects.
 They will not be created again.
 * Fallback names for unknown parameters changed (id added at the beginning)